hdmdmm/MVVMC-CleanArchitecture/README.md

 # MVVMC-CleanArchitecture
-The descripton will be provided ASAP :-)
+The descripton will be provided later, right after finished implementation :-)